dougeby/IntuneDocs/intune/manage-os-versions.md

   - You can run a compliance report to identify users that are out of compliance.
 - **Step 3a**: Use Intune app protection policies to block users when an app opens or resumes if the device is not running operating system v2.
 - **Step 3b**: Use device compliance policies to require operating system v2 as the minimum version for a device to be compliant.
-  - These policies will require devices to be updated for them to continue to access organational data.
-Protected services will be blocked when used with device conditional access.
-Apps enabled with an app protection policy are blocked when opened or when they access of organizational data.
+  - These policies will require devices to be updated for them to continue to access organizational data.
+Protected services are blocked when used with device conditional access.
+Apps enabled with an app protection policy are blocked when opened or when they access organizational data.

 ## Next steps
 Use the following resources to manage operating system versions in your organization: